Robert Bork

-Bork was born in Pittsburgh, Pennsylvania, receiving both his undergraduate and legal education at the University of Chicago.
+Bork was born in Pittsburgh, Pennsylvania, and received both his undergraduate and legal education at the University of Chicago.
 After working at the law firms of Kirkland & Ellis and Willkie Farr & Gallagher, he served as a professor at Yale Law School.
-He became a prominent advocate of originalism, calling for judges to adhere to the original understanding of the United States Constitution.
-He also became an influential antitrust scholar, arguing that consumers often benefited from corporate mergers and that antitrust law should focus on consumer welfare rather than on ensuring competition.
+He became a prominent advocate of originalism, calling for judges to adhere to the original understanding of the United States Constitution, and an influential antitrust scholar, arguing that consumers often benefited from corporate mergers and that antitrust law should focus on consumer welfare rather than on ensuring competition.
 Bork wrote several notable books, including a scholarly work titled The Antitrust Paradox and a work of cultural criticism titled Slouching Towards Gomorrah.

-From 1973 to 1977, he served as Solicitor General under President Richard Nixon and President Gerald Ford, successfully arguing several cases before the Supreme Court.
+From 1973 to 1977, he served as Solicitor General under Presidents Richard Nixon and Gerald Ford, successfully arguing several cases before the Supreme Court.
 During the October 1973 Saturday Night Massacre, Bork became acting U.S. Attorney General after his superiors in the U.S. Justice Department chose to resign rather than fire Special Prosecutor Archibald Cox, who was investigating the Watergate scandal.
-Following an order from the President, Bork fired Cox, his first assignment as Acting Attorney General.
+Following an order from President Nixon, Bork fired Cox as his first assignment as Acting Attorney General.
 Bork served as Acting Attorney General until January 4, 1974, and was succeeded by Ohio U.S. Senator William B. Saxbe.

 In 1982, President Reagan appointed Bork to the Court of Appeals for the District of Columbia Circuit.
-In 1987, Reagan nominated Bork to the Supreme Court after Justice Lewis Powell announced his retirement.
-His nomination precipitated unprecedented media attention and efforts by interest groups to mobilize opposition to his confirmation, primarily due to his criticisms of the Warren and Burger courts' interpretations of the Constitution, especially of the First Amendment and the constitutional right to privacy, and his role in the Saturday Night Massacre.
-His nomination was ultimately rejected in the Senate, 42–58.
-The Supreme Court vacancy was eventually filled by another Reagan nominee, Anthony Kennedy.
-Bork subsequently resigned from his judgeship on the D.C.
-Circuit in 1988 and served as a professor at various institutions, including the George Mason University School of Law.
-He also advised presidential candidate Mitt Romney and was a fellow at the American Enterprise Institute and the Hudson Institute prior to his death in 2012.
+In 1987, Reagan nominated Bork to replace retiring Supreme Court Justice Lewis Powell.
+His nomination attracted unprecedented media attention and efforts by interest groups to mobilize opposition to his confirmation, primarily due to his outspoken criticism of the Warren and Burger Courts and his role in the Saturday Night Massacre.
+His nomination was ultimately rejected in the Senate, 42–58, and the vacancy was filled by Anthony Kennedy.
+Bork resigned from his judgeship in 1988, taking up a career as an author.
+He served as a professor at various institutions, including the George Mason University School of Law.
+He advised presidential candidate Mitt Romney, and was a fellow at the American Enterprise Institute and at the Hudson Institute.